-Usage: mp3cat [FLAGS] [OPTIONS] ARGUMENTS Concatenates MP3 files without re-encoding.
+Usage: mp3cat [FLAGS] [OPTIONS] [ARGUMENTS] Concatenates MP3 files without re-encoding.
 Supports both constant bit rate (CBR) and variable bit rate (VBR) files.
 Strips ID3 tags and garbage data from the output.
-Arguments: <files> List of input files to merge.
-Options: -o, --out <str> Output name.
-Defaults to 'output.mp3'.
-Flags: -f, --force Overwrite an existing output file. --help Display this help text and exit. -t, --tag Copy the ID3 tag from the first file. -v, --verbose Report progress. --version Display the application's version number.
+Arguments: [files] List of files to merge.
+Options: -d, --dir <path> Directory of files to merge. -i, --interlace <path> Interlace a spacer file. -o, --out <path> Output filepath.
+Flags: -f, --force Overwrite an existing output file. -h, --help Display this help text and exit. -q, --quiet Run in quiet mode. -t, --tag Copy the first ID3 tag. -v, --version Display the version number.

 MP3Cat is written in Go.
 If you have a Go compiler installed you can run:

 $ go get github.com/dmulholland/mp3cat

 This will download, compile, and install the latest version of the application